 The re-design of the gardens at Heene Terrace on the Worthing seafront has had recognition from the horticultural press when it reached the finals of a prestigious national Amenity and Landscaping Awards 2009 programme organised by 'Horticulture Week'.

 The garden, redesigned by Worthing Borough Council's Parks Section in 2008, was selected from nation-wide entrants by an eminent panel of landscaping and plant specialists.
-The awards ceremony was held at the Grosvenor House Hotel, London, and the WBC was represented by Cabinet Member for Clean, Green and Environment Councillor Clive Roberts.
+The award ceremony was held at the Grosvenor House Hotel, London, and the WBC was represented by Cabinet Member for Clean, Green and Environment Councillor Clive Roberts.

 Worthing Borough Council's Park's efforts were rewarded by being placed in the final five.
 In Clive's own words: